When to Visit Key West, Florida: What to Expect by Season & Month

 January

 January is the coldest month in Key West, but average daily highs still sit at 72°F (22°C).
-Clear blue skies and a water temperature of 69°F (21°C) are the perfect recipe for long days on the water.
-There’s a small risk of a cold snap, so pack a light sweater for chillier nights.
+We think the clear blue skies and a water temperature of 69°F (21°C) are the perfect recipe for long days on the water.

 Street at Key West in January

 The month of January is the peak of the high season, with many visitors drawn here to shake off the dreary January blues.
 If you’re looking for a cheap January deal, Key West might not be ideal.
-Flight and hotel prices are high at this time of year and get booked up fast!

 February

-Prices stay high in February, and hotels will be fully booked around Valentine’s Day.
+The good news?
 The weather in Key West in February is pleasant, with average highs increasing slightly to 73°F (23°C).
-It’s also the driest month of the year, with just 1.5 inches of precipitation.
+We’ve also learned that February is the driest month of the year on the island, with just 1.5 inches of precipitation on average.

 Key West Harbor in February